Does Firefox Use Less RAM Than Chrome?

 | Best use here | Backup and restore groups | Extra organization tools | Backup groups plus sleeping tabs |

-Each browser now has built-in tools for keeping background tabs under control.
+Each browser has built-in tools for keeping background tabs under control, but they do not work the same way.

 Chrome: Memory Saver